nanvel/blog/2017/11/trading.md

 - Futures - financial contracts to buy or sell an asset at a predetermined future date and price.
 - [Options](https://3commas.io/blog/options) - financial contracts giving their owner the right, but not the obligation, to buy or sell an underlying asset at a stated price (strike price) prior to or on a specified date.

-Traders by time frame:
+Trade styles:

+- Position traders
-- Investors
+- Trend traders
-- Swing traders
+- Swing traders (interested in capturing a move and isn't interested in holding assets that go sideways)
 - Day traders
 - Scalpers

-Investors with sole intention to make profits are actually traders.
-People who understand the value and the business and invest their money with intention to support the business are investors.
+Key differences:

+- trade time
+- win amount
+- time required

+Investors - giving money without sole intention of making money in nearest future.
+Supporting business, values it brings.

 ### Options